iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 > It's about as worthless as our stupid governor.<br> :date: __2021-01-04 00:22:14__

 > 1 star based on the fact that the play store pushes the app on you and it does nothing helpful<br> :date: __2021-01-03 00:46:32__

-> Most users won't have the patience or technical know-how to setup or use this app correctly which makes it nearly completely ineffective.
-The FAQ site did not have any info on where I could find a confirmation code to report a positive test; I found the answer in the freaking app reviews (CDPHE will eventually text you the code).
-While the idea is novel, the execution actively discourages adoption and use by anyone except tech-savy users.<br> :date: __2021-01-02 15:41:13__

-> I find as others have said not getting notified.
-I would also like to see the areas in which covid is reported and numbers.
-This app seems pretty useless.
-I hope we as coloradoans aren't having to pay for this.
-It's clearly broken and doesn't work.
-Going to delete hate wasting space on my phone.<br> :date: __2020-12-31 15:47:12__

-> No instructions on how to upload a positive test result to the app.
-Just "Enter verification code" ???
-Where does THAT come from?
-No instructions on how to proceed from this point.
-How is this app going to help anyone if you can't upload your test results.<br> :date: __2020-12-30 16:31:33__